hdinsight/hdinsight.github.io/spark/spark-thriftserver-errors.md

 ## Issue

-Spark application fails with a `org.apache.spark.rpc.RpcTimeoutException` exception with a `Futures timed out` message, as in the following example:
+Spark application fails with a `org.apache.spark.rpc.RpcTimeoutException` exception and a message: `Futures timed out`, as in the following example:

 ```java
 org.apache.spark.rpc.RpcTimeoutException: Futures timed out after [120 seconds].
 This timeout is controlled by spark.rpc.askTimeout